Skip to content

 One of the major concerns within the gardening industry is the extraction and use of peat, which is now known for its detrimental environmental impact.
 Traditionally, peat has been used in gardening to manage soil pH, increase water retention and foster disease resistance.
 However, as a society, we have been moving away from using peat in gardening, as we have become increasingly aware of its harmful environmental impact.
 But why is this?
 What makes peat so bad for our planet?

 Peat is now well-known for its role in exacerbating climate change.
-According to Science.org, peat is an even more polluting substance than coal!
-When extracted, peat releases an enormous amount of carbon into the atmosphere.
-A 2022 study by The Wildlife Trusts reveals that as much as 31 million tonnes of carbon dioxide may have been released into the atmosphere since 1990.
+According to Science.org, peat is an even more polluting substance than coal.
+A 2022 study by The Wildlife Trusts revealed that as much as 31 million tonnes of carbon dioxide may have been released into the atmosphere since 1990.
 The study claims that this is a direct result of using peat in gardening and farming.

 Additionally, peatlands, where peat is extracted from, are home to wildlife, such as rare species of plants and animals.
 By taking peat from these areas, we are destroying important habitats and contributing to biodiversity loss.